shimpe/mitola/README.md

 )
 ```

+## tuning

 To convert Mitola scores to frequencies it is necessary to know in which tuning the score has to be interpreted.
 Tuning is indicated in the form of a scala definition and a root frequency.
 In order to pin a given degree in your scala definition to a fixed frequency (e.g. ensure that A4 is 440Hz in a 12EDO tuning), a suitable root_frequency can be calculated using the RootFrequencyCalculator class.

+## score degrees vs scala degrees

+What do to if the scala file defines more degrees than you want to use in your composition?
+(E.g. you want to select 12 out of 17) In such cases you have the choice to:
+1. either make sure only to use the correct degree numbers, or
+2. set up a degree mapping from score degreees to scala degrees

+To set up a degree mapping, you can pass to Mitola a ```note_mapping``` argument.
+This ```note_mapping``` should be a ```Dictionary``` containing a mapping from score degree (1-based Integer) to scala degree (1-based integer).

 # Examples